Some characterizations for Markov processes at first passage: First passage time characterizations of processes

+We begin with the simplest of all processes (in the present context), those with stationary independent increments.

 \begin{theorem} Let $I=\mathbb{R}$.
-Suppose there exist a $Q\in [0,\infty)$ and a map $\phi:(Q,\infty)\to (0,\infty)$ such that
+Suppose there exist a $Q\in [0,\infty)$ and a map $\phi:(Q,\infty)\to (0,\infty)$, such that

-Then $X$ is a possibly killed spectrally positive L\'evy process in [i.e. adapted to, with independent increments relative to] the filtration $\FF$ under the probabilities $(\PP_x)_{x\in \mathbb{R}}$, the right-continuous inverse of the Laplace exponent of which restricts to $\phi$ on $(Q,\infty)$, in particular the law of $X$ is uniquely determined. \end{theorem} Of course a $Q$ and a $\phi$ exist for a possibly killed spectrally positive L\'evy process (Example~\ref{example:levy-process}), so this is a characterization of this class through the nature of the laws of their first passage times downwards.
-The case when $\phi$ is linear is elementary, corresponding to a possibly killed negative drift. \begin{proof} Fix $x\in \mathbb{R}$.
-Letting $q\to\infty$ in \eqref{eq:dirac-levy} [with any $\lll\in (-\infty,x)$] we get by bounded convergence that $\lim_\infty\phi=\infty$.
-Besides, we see that $\phi$ is continuous and nondecreasing.
+Then $X$ is a pk-spLp in [i.e. adapted to, with independent increments relative to] the filtration $\FF$ under the probabilities $(\PP_x)_{x\in \mathbb{R}}$, the right-continuous inverse of the Laplace exponent of which restricts to $\phi$ on $(Q,\infty)$.
+Also, the law of $X$ is uniquely determined by \eqref{eq:dirac-levy}. \end{theorem} Of course a $Q$ (namely, $0$) and a $\phi$ (namely, $\psi^{-1}(p+\cdot)\vert_{(0,\infty)}$) exist for each pk-spLp of Example~\ref{example:levy-process}, so this is a characterization of this class through the nature of the laws of its first passage times downwards.
+A consequence of the theorem is that if the laws of the first passage times downwards of $X$ coincide with those of a pk-spLp, then the law of $X$ is that of this pk-spLp.
+But the assertion of Theorem~\ref{theorem:levy-character} is stronger than that: $\phi$ being a restriction of the right-continuous inverse of the Laplace exponent of some pk-spLp is inferred, not assumed!
+The case when $\phi$ is affine is elementary, corresponding to a possibly killed negative drift.
+The main idea of the proof is to use the martingales of Proposition~\ref{proposition:characterization-one} to get the property of stationary independent increments at the level of the Laplace transforms. \begin{proof} By Theorem~\ref{theorem:skip-free} we may and do assume $X$ has no negative jumps a.s..